React-Automation-Studio/React-Automation-Studio/README.md

 # Introduction

-React Automation Studio is a new software platform to enable the control of large scientific equipment through EPICS.
+This is the codesanbox.io demo of React-Automation-Studio.

-The system has been containerized with Docker and version controlled as a mono-repository using Git.
+You can use it to evaluate the latest version without checking it out locally.

-This repository is for demostration puopses on codesandbox.io
+It's a forked version of the master repo with the environment set up to run in codesandbox.io.

- The master repository is available at:
+Once you are done playing, the master repository is available at:

 **Master repository:**